-With Royal Ascot just a few weeks away, here is your one stop shop for all you need to know about one of British sport’s most glamorous events.
+With Royal Ascot starting tomorrow, here is your one stop shop for all you need to know about one of British sport’s most glamorous events.

 When is Ascot Ladies Day?

-Ladies Day is always on the Thursday of Royal Ascot, which this year falls on the 21st June.
+Ladies Day is always on the Thursday of Royal Ascot, which this year falls on Thursday 20th June.

 What is Ascot Ladies Day?